JaumeMontagut/CITM_2_Dev_Platformer/README.md

 - When you swap with an object you also exchange velocities.
 - 13 levels!
 - Added gui element templates on an xml to easlily create similar elements.
+- All GUI elements are loaded from tmx edited on tiled, and gets all properties from there.

 ## Member contributions to assignment 2
 Jose Antonio Prieto